dpapakyriak/etf-regime-performance/README.md

-# Market Regime Detection in a Multi Asset ETF Universe
+# Multi Asset ETF Market Regime Detection

 This project presents a complete quantitative workflow for identifying market regimes within a diverse set of global exchange traded funds.
 The goal is to understand how different asset classes behave across distinct market environments using unsupervised learning techniques.
 The analysis is built using a unique dataset sourced from Bloomberg which contains high quality historical prices and net asset values for 27 ETFs covering major asset classes.